pacificclimate/pycds/docs/bookmarks.md

 - **Bookmark**: A named object that designates a *point in history*.
 This is an imprecise usage of the term "bookmark", which is actually two related things, a *bookmark label* and a *bookmark association*:

 - **Bookmark label**: A data object bearing a label used for bookmarking.
 Several different points in history can be tagged with the same label.
+This allows a common label to be used to group multiple items.

 - **Bookmark association**: A data object that associates a *bookmark label* to a specific point in history.
+This is the fundamental operation of bookmarking.

 - **Point in history**: The current values of all items in history-tracked tables.
 It excludes non-history tracked tables, except as adjuncts to the current state.
 (Note that we cannot be sure what the non-history tracked tables might have contained in the past.
 Only the present is knowable with such tables.)
 	- **Current point in history**: The state of the history-tracked collections at the current point in time, in whatever sense "current" can be understood.
 	- **Past point in history**: An actual previous state of history-tracked collections.
 Such a state was  the current point in history in the database at some moment, however briefly.

 - **History tuple**: A tuple of history id's, one for each history table, in some specified order of those tables.
 There are many possible tuples of history id's, but only some of them represent actual points in history.
 Those that do represent actual points in history are called (valid) history tuples.
 The rest are invalid and represent nothing useful.
-See [[#History tuples, historical subsets, and their validity]] for how to check tuple validity.
+See also *validity*, below.

+- **Historical subset**: A history tuple defines a subset of the history, namely all those history records in each history table that occur at or before the corresponding history id in the tuple.
+Under the assumption (see above) that the temporal order of history records is the same as the history id order, "at or before"  means that history id is less than or equal to the history id in the tuple.
+See also *validity*, below.

+- **Validity** (of historical subset, of history tuple):
+	- A historical subset is valid if and only if it exhibits referential integrity.
+That is, all references by a history record in that subset to another history record must also be found in the subset.
+Otherwise (i.e., when there is a violation of referential integrity within the subset) the historical subset is not valid.
+	- A history tuple is valid if and only if it implies a valid database historical subset.

+- **Latest undeleted (LU) records**: Given a set $H$ of history records drawn from a single history table:
+	- Informally:  The undeleted (LU) records are the latest (most recent) history records in that set, one for each item (distinguished by item id) not marked as deleted within the set.
+	- Formally: Define $LU(H) \subseteq H$ such that:
+		- For each item id $i$ present in $H$ (recall that item id's are not unique in history records):
+			- there is at most one history record in $h_i \in LU(H)$ with item id $i$;
+			- $h_i$ has the largest history id of all history records in $H$ with item id $i$;
+			- that item has not been deleted ($h_i$ does not have the deleted flag set).
+	- If $H$ contains all records in a history table prior to some point, the LU set represents what that ollection looked like at that point in time.
+	- Given a *valid historical subset*, then the collections of LU records from each history table in the subset give us the state of the history-tracked collections at the point in time represented by the historical subset.
 ## Facts and assumptions

 **Facts**